bytzo/sessility/README.md

 - Configure the amount of idle time before a player is considered sessile
 - Broadcast a chat message when a player becomes either sessile or motile
 - Hide sessile players in the player tab list, server player list, or server player count
+- Choose if action advancements or player rotation should be used to determine motility

 <img src="https://user-images.githubusercontent.com/69266322/174215671-d3220070-ce4d-4d8d-87c9-0765fc3dc0b2.png" width="720px">